 Instagram is well optimized to make it easy and encourage people to share photos and videos on mobile devices, which is the primary device type for listening podcasts.
 With the right ad format, targeting, and directing traffic to your podcast’s website, Instagram can be an excellent way to find new younger listeners.

-- Podcast listening trends are consistent for years now.
-The audience will still grow which means there are a lot of great opportunities for creators and marketers to reach an audience in this stable environment.
+- Podcasting trends of growing listenership are consistent for years now.
+The audience will still grow, which means there are a lot of great opportunities for creators and marketers to reach an audience in this stable environment.

 - There is an abundance of data available on podcasts users – from marketing research, podcast media host analytics, and from social media and search engine users behaviors